Algebraic games - Playing with groups and rings: The game of groups

-The game on groups produced disproportionally many $\N$-positions because the normal closure is rather large.
-A more interesting and balanced game could be the following one, which we will only sketch here:
+The game of groups from the previous subsection has disproportionally many $\N$-positions because the normal closure of an element is rather large.
+Therefore, we propose and briefly sketch a different, more balanced game:

-Start with a group $G$.
-A position in the game is a subgroup $U \leq G$.
-The initial position is the trivial subgroup, the terminal position is the whole group.
+We start with a group $G$.
+A position in the game of subgroups is a subgroup $U \subseteq G$.
+The initial position is the trivial subgroup, and the terminal position is the whole group.
 A move picks some $g \in G \setminus U$ and replaces $U$ by the subgroup $\langle U,g \rangle$.

-This game satisfies the ending condition if and only if $G$ is noetherian, i.e. the partial order of subgroups of $G$ satisfies the ascending chain condition.
-Equivalently, every subgroup of $G$ is finitely generated.
+Thus, a sequence of moves is given by elements $g_1,g_2,\dotsc$ of $G$ such that $g_{i+1}$ is not contained in the subgroup $\langle g_1,\dotsc,g_i\rangle$ generated by the previous elements.
+The ending condition is satisfied if and only if $G$ is Noetherian, i.e.\ every subgroup of $G$ is finitely generated.
 For example, this happens when $G$ is finite.
 Let us restrict to the normal play rule.
 When is $G$ a $\P$-position?
+By this we actually mean that the trivial subgroup is a $\P$-position in the game of subgroups of $G$.

-Remark that this resembles the game proposed in \cite{AH}, but still differs from that.
-Actually this game is a special case of the game on algebraic structures, namely $G$-sets, starting with the torsor $G$: For a subgroup $U \leq G$, a move from the $G$-set $G/U$ picks some $g \in G \setminus U$ and replaces $G/U$ by $G/\langle U,g\rangle$.
+Remark that this resembles the game proposed in \cite{AH}, whose positions are the subsets of $G$.
+Our game is also related to the game of algebraic structures in the special case of $G$-sets, starting with the $G$-set $G$.
+In fact, for a subgroup $U \subseteq G$, a move from the $G$-set $G/U$ picks some $g \in G \setminus U$ and replaces $G/U$ by the $G$-set $G/\langle U,g\rangle$.
+The only difference between the two games is the following: Two $G$-sets $G/U$, $G/V$ are isomorphic if and only if $U,V$ are conjugate, not necessarily equal.

-Observe that when $G$ is abelian, we have just the game on the abelian group $G$ and we may use Theorem \ref{fin}.
-More generally, when $G$ is Hamiltonian (i.e. every subgroup is normal), we have the game on the group $G$.
-But for arbitrary $G$, these games differ dramatically.
-Many more $\P$-positions arise.
-Some examples include $D_3 = S_3$, $D_5$ and $A_4$.
+Observe that when $G$ is abelian, we get the game of the abelian group $G$ and we may use Theorem \ref{fin} to predict the game outcome.
+When $G$ is Hamiltonian (i.e.\ every subgroup is normal), we have the game of the group $G$.
+But for arbitrary $G$, these games differ dramatically, because many more $\P$-positions arise.

+For example, $D_3 = S_3$, $D_5$ and $A_4$ are $\P$.
 However, $D_4$ and $D_6$ are $\N$.
-Let us verify this for $S_3$: If Player I starts with some $2$-cycle (resp. $3$-cycle), then Player II responds with any $3$-cycle (resp. $2$-cycle).
+Let us verify this for $S_3$: If Player I starts with some $2$-cycle (resp.\ $3$-cycle), then Player II responds with any $3$-cycle (resp.\ $2$-cycle).
 Since a $2$-cycle and a $3$-cycle already generate $S_3$, Player II wins.
 The quaternion group $Q$ is $\N$ as before because it is Hamiltonian.

-Again we may use \textsc{GAP} to compute examples of small orders; see Appendix \ref{Code3} for the program.
-However, we could not find any general pattern except for dihedral groups.
+The subgroup structure of dihedral groups is quite easy and may be used to find the game outcome: